 Building your Pinterest profile

-In October, Pinterest added new features to improve business users’ social experience.
+A while ago, Pinterest added features to improve business users’ social experience.
 To ensure that your profile is a business account, set up your account at Business.Pinterest.com, or visit the page and click the button to convert your existing personal profile to a business profile.

 Pinterest will walk you through setting up up your profile, but here are three tips to make your profile pop: